Miriam Estrada-Castillo

+Miriam Estrada Castillo is an Ecuadorian lawyer and professor.

+Early life

-Miriam Estrada Castillo is a lawyer, and was born in Guayaquil, Ecuador.
-She is the daughter of Pablo Estrada Valle, one of the founders of CFP (Concentración de Fuerzas Populares), which was one of the most important political parties of Ecuador in the fifties.
+Castillo was born in Guayaquil, Ecuador to Pablo Estrada Valle, one of the founders of CFP (Concentración de Fuerzas Populares), an influential Ecuadorian political party.
 She graduated from the American School of Guayaquil with honours and studied Law in the Faculty of Law and Social and Political Sciences of the University of Guayaquil, Ecuador, getting her academic degrees as a Doctor in Jurisprudence and a bachelor's in social and political sciences as a Valedictorian.
 Her PhD thesis: "Revolution, Art, and Human Rights" was considered a contribution for the legal culture of Ecuador, receiving the honour of being published by the University of Guayaquil.
 She was awarded, amongst 1200 other graduates, with the "University of Guayaquil" Award, for obtaining the highest scores during her student life and for the contributions she made as an academic.
 She was married to the founder of the Choral Movement of Ecuador, Maestro Enrique Gil Calderon, with whom she had her three children, Abogado Alfredo Antonio Gil Estrada, Maestro Fernando Gil Estrada and Magister and International Consultant, Alba Gil Estrada.